emericg/toolBLEx/docs/RtlSdr.md

 | HackRF One        | ~20 MHz           | faster ADC, USB 2.0 (8-bit)           |
 | LimeSDR / USRP    | 30–60+ MHz        | USB 3.0 / GbE                         |

-These are all drivable via **SoapySDR**, so the `soapy_power` backend already makes their support possible in toolBLEx.
+These are all drivable via **SoapySDR**, so the `soapy_power` backend already makes their support **technically** possible in toolBLEx.

 Completely untested though...
+Feedbacks welcomed!

 ## Capture backends